BenDaBeast22/Equilibrium-Simulator/README.md

 # Equilibrium Simulator
-First time posting code to github
-This is my chem culminating for grade 12 that is an equilibrium simulator and depending on the conditions will inform the user the direction of the equilibrium shift
+First time posting code to github.
+This is my grade 12 chemistry culminating project for grade 12.
+I created a GUI for an equilibrium simulator where depending on the conditions it will inform the user of the direction of the equilibrium shift.